pradeep87giri/soar-performance-test/README.md

-# Soar - Flask App Performance Tests
+# Flask App Performance Tests

 This project is to check the performance of Flask App